tuxBurner/play-neo4jplugin/README.md

 So here we go, i created this plugin :)

 ## Versions
+1.3.0  Lifted to neo4j-2.0.0-M06, spring-data-neo4j-3.0.0.M1 and spring-context-3.2.5.RELEASE **ATTENTION SEE  resolver for version 1.3.0 cause of the milestone you need an extra repo**

 1.2.1  Lifted to neo4j 1.9.5

 1.2    Lifted to play 2.2.1 and spring-data-neo4j 2.3.2.RELEASE